atmsillinois/jlab-slurm-screen/README.md

 -   BASTION=       # optional ProxyJump host, e.g. bastion.illinois.edu (adds -J to OUTER ssh)

 ## Notes:
-- The session should be persistent for
+- The session should be persistent for the alotted time.
+Thus, to reconnect if you lose your connection to keeling during the alotted time, simply re-establish the ssh tunnel.
+- Debugging info is available in De `~/.jlab/<session>_<stamp>.{log,url,port,node,where,tunnel}` on keeling.